urbanjost/M_intrinsics/docs/intrinsics.md

    print '(3i3)', b(2,:)

   ! basic calls
-   print *, 'count a few basic things ...' print *, 'count a>b',count(a>b)
-   print *, 'count b<a',count(a<b)
-   print *, 'count b==a',count(a==b)
+   print *, 'count a few basic things creating a mask from an expression' print *, 'count a>b',count(a>b) print *, 'count b<a',count(a<b) print *, 'count b==a',count(a==b)